pytorch/pytorch/docs/source/jit.rst

 Attribute Lookup On Python Modules
-    Torch Script can lookup attributes on modules.
+    TorchScript can lookup attributes on modules.
 Builtin functions like ``torch.add`` are accessed this way.
-This allows Torch Script to call functions defined in other modules.
+This allows TorchScript to call functions defined in other modules.

 Python-defined Constants
-    Torch Script also provides a way to use constants that are defined in Python.
+    TorchScript also provides a way to use constants that are defined in Python.
     These can be used to hard-code hyper-parameters into the function, or to define universal constants.
 There are two ways of specifying that a Python value should be treated as a constant.